data-apis/scipy-2023-presentation/paper.rst

    CuPy.

-   The establishment and subsequent adoption of the standard aims to reduce ecosystem fragmentation and facilitate array library interoperation in user code and among array-consuming libraries, such as scikit-learn and SciPy.
+   The establishment and subsequent adoption of the standard aims to reduce ecosystem fragmentation and facilitate array library interoperability in user code and among array-consuming libraries, such as scikit-learn and SciPy.

    A key benefit of array interoperability for downstream consumers of the